 Traditionally, IT has been viewed as a cost center and, as such, was expected to justify its costs and return on investment (ROI) up front.
 However, IT done right is a value driver and innovation engine.
 Companies that fail to leverage the transformative, value-generating power of IT risk being disrupted by those who do.
 What has been missing is an analytical, data-driven framework to forecast the value and justify investment in DevOps transformations.
 This white paper helps to fill that gap.
-While the methodology is not exhaustive, it does outline important considerations.
+While the methodology is not exhaustive, it does outline important considerations.1

-Using key metrics from the 2016 State of DevOps Report and industry averages, we will forecast the value of implementing DevOps practices for High, Medium, and Low IT Performers-important characterizations that are described in this report.
+Using key metrics from the Accelerate: State of DevOps Report2 and industry averages, we will forecast the value of implementing DevOps practices for Elite, High, Medium, and Low IT Performers-important characterizations that are described in this report.
 We will also show how you can use these metrics to calculate your productivity and estimate the potential ROI of your transformation initiative by increasing your capabilities and improving your IT performance.

 The information presented is particularly well-suited for technology leaders and executives and/or finance partners to help drive technology transformation within an organization.
-You should be able to make a strong business case for undertaking a technology transformation by quantifying the costs and returns possible, using your own numbers and the industry benchmarks provided.
+You should be able to make a strong business case for undertaking a technology transformation in the form of investing in DevOps tooling by quantifying the costs and returns possible, using your own numbers and the industry benchmarks provided.

 This guide also provides insight into the gains possible as you continually improve and progress.
-If you are a Low or Medium Performer, take note of the benchmarks set by the High Performers, and be aware that the industry is improving every year.
+If you are a Low, Medium or High Performer, take note of the benchmarks set by the Elite Performers, and be aware that the industry is improving every year.
 If you aren't improving, you will be left behind.
-If you are a High Performer, see how you compare to other High Performers and strive to continually improve and raise the bar, noting that we report the median benchmarks, and the industry continues to improve year over year, particularly among High Performers.
+If you are an Elite Performer, see how you compare to other Elite Performers and strive to continually improve and raise the bar, noting that we report the median benchmarks, and the industry continues to improve year over year, particularly among Elite Performers.3